S0Eric/CSJSMeetup2103/Outline.md

 The Header component is a single-line arrow function, so it doesn't have curly braces, but it's recommended that JSX spread over multiple lines is enclosed in parenthesis.

 Finally, JSX has to resolve to a single node, but the Header component contains a list of elements without a natural top-level node to contain them.
-When this happens, you have to enclose your element list with this empty element, which is a non-node container called a fragment.
+When this happens, you have to enclose your element list with this blank tag, which is a non-node container called a fragment.
 When a fragment is provided for insertion as a child of another node, it inserts the children, not the fragment.

 The OurButton and Header components declared here are implemented as arrow functions.
 I use them almost exclusivly.
 I'll post a link to an interesting article about arrow functions.
 As this article says, arrow functions provide "a very clean concise syntax and more intuitive scoping and this binding".